-He's a darling of quirky film-makers like Anderson for exactly the reason he's been cast as the Grandmaster: his delivery, his ethos and his screen majesty are all slightly other-worldly.
+He's a darling of quirky film-makers like Wes Anderson: his delivery, his ethos and his screen majesty are all slightly other-worldly.
 There's an intangible, confident oddness that has burrowed into the collective consciousness even as he played action heroes in two massive sci-fi franchises.

 He's a poster boy for difference, never so much as adapting to the genres he hops as leaving an impervious, Jeff Goldblum shaped imprint on them.
 And while that could sound like the opposite of an endorsement of his acting skill, he shows surprising range and incredible complexity across his CV.